 What is carotid artery disease?

 Carotid artery disease reduces the flow of oxygen to the brain.
 The brain needs a constant supply of oxygen to work.
 Even a brief pause in blood supply can cause problems.
-Brain cells start?to die after just a few minutes without blood or oxygen.
-If the narrowing of the carotid arteries is severe enough that blood flow is blocked, it can cause a stroke.
-If a piece of plaque breaks off it can block blood flow to the brain.
+Brain cells start to die after just a few minutes without blood or oxygen.
+A stroke can result if the narrowing of the carotid arteries is severe enough that blood flow is blocked.
+It can block blood flow to the brain if a piece of plaque breaks off.
 This too can cause a stroke.

 What causes carotid artery disease?